decretist/Dissertation/Chapter4/visualization.md

 Now, we are obviously not going to make an attribution of authorship based on the frequencies of only two function words.

-[^7]: Including the *dicta* from *de Penitentia* distorts the results of the analysis, because out of the 10,081 words of the vulgate version of the *de Pen.* *dicta*, only 556 were added or changed between the first and second recensions of the *Decretum*.

 [^8]: The formula for sample standard deviation is: